John B. Gordon: Civil War

-Barlow returned to service in April 1865 and pursued Gordon and his troops during the Battle of High Bridge.
+Barlow returned to service in spring 1864, seeing action in the Overland Campaign, Siege of Petersburg, and the Appomattox Campaign; his men would ultimately face Gordon's troops again during the Battle of High Bridge in April 1865.

 At the start of the 1864 Overland Campaign, in the Battle of the Wilderness, Gordon proposed a flanking attack against the Union right that might have had a decisive effect on the battle had Gen. Early allowed him freedom to launch it before late in the day.
 Gordon was an aggressive general; in a letter to Confederate President Jefferson Davis, Gen. Robert E. Lee said Gordon was one of his best brigadiers, "characterized by splendid audacity".
 On May 8, 1864, Gordon was given command of Early's division in Lt.
 Gen. Richard S. Ewell's (later Early's) corps, being promoted to major general on May 14.
 Gordon's success in turning back the massive Union assault in the Battle of Spotsylvania Court House (the Bloody Angle) prevented a Confederate rout.
 His division was held in reserve at the Battle of North Anna and was positioned in the Magnolia Swamp, north of where the major fighting occurred at the Battle of Cold Harbor.